 Understanding faculty governance strategy

-Here are some high level ideas about governance strategy and challenges at UC Berkeley
+Here are some high level ideas about governance strategy and challenges at UC Berkeley.
+First, what do you need to know in your governance role?

 The Faculty Bearometer is a one-question survey posed to the Senate Faculty on issues of teaching and governance.
 Read more about it here.